Allegheny County Employees’ Retirement System v. AdaptHealth Corp.

 all Persons who purchased or otherwise acquired AdaptHealth common stock during the period from August 4, 2020 through November 7, 2023, inclusive.

-Certain persons and entities are excluded from the Settlement Class by definition (see paragraph 21 of the Notice) or may request exclusion from the Settlement Class pursuant to the instructions set forth in the Notice (see paragraph 47 of the Notice).
+Certain persons and entities are excluded from the Settlement Class by definition (see paragraph 21 of the Notice).

 Please read the Notice to fully understand your rights and options.
 Copies of the Notice and Claim Form can be found in the Case Documents list on the right of this page.
 You may also visit the case website, www.AdaptHealth2025SecuritiesLitigation.com, for more information about the Settlement.